AlfredThor/AlfredThor/README.md

 ### <div align="center">I'm Alfred, a full-time Python developer  👨‍💻 working remotely since 2018 🚀</div>

-- 🔭 I’m currently working on [ERP](https://github.com/Hellathor)
+- 🔭 I’m currently working on [ERP](https://github.com/AlfredThor)

-- 🌱 I’m currently learning Docker and Kubernetes
+- 🌱 I’m currently learning Vue and Docker

-- ❓ Ask me some questions about ERP
+- ❓ I have a unique perspective on architecture analysis, and you can ask me questions about it

 - ⚡ Fun fact: I'm a fighter pilot!